framer

 • The internal payload buffer is allocated during construction based on read-side limit (WithReadLimit).
 If ReadLimit is zero, a conservative default (64KiB) is used.
 There are no heap allocations in the steady-state forwarding path.

-• If the current message exceeds the internal buffer capacity, ForwardOnce returns io.ErrShortBuffer.
+• If a stream message or required packet read capacity exceeds the internal buffer capacity, ForwardOnce returns io.ErrShortBuffer.
 Callers can construct a new Forwarder with a larger ReadLimit to accommodate larger messages.

 Retry rule: